influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/band.md

   ```
 6. Click **Customize** in the upper left.
 7. Under **Aggregate Functions**, enter the functions you created to determine each boundary (column) for comparison.
 If you changed the `yield` name for any of the functions above, enter the modified name here instead of the function name:
-   - In the **Upper Column Name** field, enter the function for the upper boundary.
+   - In the **Upper Column Name** field, enter the result set to use for the upper boundary.
-   - In the **Main Column Name** field, enter the function for the main boundary.
+   - In the **Main Column Name** field, enter the result set to use for the main boundary.
    - In the **Lower Column Name** field, enter the function for the lower boundary.
 7. (Optional) Continue to customize your visualization, including options such as interpolation, color, hover dimension, and y-axis settings.
 For more information, see [Options](options) and [Y Axis](y-axis) below.